fmw/vix/README.rst

     lein ring server

-Use the browser lauched by this process to navigate to /admin to see the administration backend.
+Use the browser that was launched by this process to navigate to /admin to see the administration backend.

 In the near future we will be providing a .war file that you can easily deploy on your existing Java infrastructure.
 For now, you can